Sammy Davis Jr.: Relationships and marriages

-In 1960, there was another racially charged public controversy when Davis married white, Swedish-born actress May Britt in a ceremony officiated by Rabbi William M. Kramer at Temple Israel of Hollywood.
-While interracial marriage had been legal in California since 1948, anti-miscegenation laws in the U.S. still stood in 23 states, and a 1958 opinion poll had found that only four percent of Americans supported marriage between black and white spouses.
-During 1964–66, Davis received racist hate mail while starring in the Broadway adaptation of Golden Boy, in which his character is in a relationship with a white woman, paralleling his own interracial relationship.
-At the time Davis appeared in the musical, although New York had no laws against it, debate about interracial marriage was still ongoing in America as Loving v.
-Virginia was being fought.
-It was only in 1967, after the musical finished, that anti-miscegenation laws in all states were ruled unconstitutional by the U.S. Supreme Court.
+In 1960, there was another racially charged public controversy when Davis married white Swedish-born actress May Britt in a ceremony officiated by rabbi William M. Kramer at Temple Israel of Hollywood.
+While interracial marriage had been legal in California since 1948, anti-miscegenation laws in the U.S. still stood in 23 states, and a 1958 Gallup poll revealed that only 4% of Americans supported marriage between black and white spouses.
+During 1964 through 1966, Davis received racially motivated hate mail while starring in the Broadway adaptation of Golden Boy, in which his character is in a relationship with a white woman, paralleling his own interracial relationship.
+Although New York State had no laws against interracial marriage, debate about it was still ongoing in the country as Loving v.
+Virginia was being adjudicated.
+It was only in 1967 after the musical finished that anti-miscegenation laws in all states were ruled unconstitutional via the 14th Amendment adopted in 1868 by the U.S. Supreme Court.

-Davis's daughter Tracey Davis (July 5, 1961 – November 2, 2020) revealed in a 2014 book that the marriage to Britt also resulted in President Kennedy refusing to allow Davis to perform at his inauguration.
-The snub was confirmed by director Sam Pollard, who revealed in a 2017 American Masters documentary that Davis's invitation to perform at his inauguration was abruptly cancelled on the night of his inaugural party.
+Britt and Davis's daughter Tracey Davis (July 5, 1961 – November 2, 2020) alleged in a 2014 book that Davis was not permitted to perform at President Kennedy's inauguration because of his marriage to a white woman.
+The snub was confirmed by director Sam Pollard, who revealed in a 2017 American Masters documentary that Davis's invitation to perform at the inauguration was abruptly canceled on the night of Kennedy's inaugural party.

-In addition to Tracey, Davis and Britt adopted two sons, Mark and Jeff.
+Davis and Britt adopted two sons, Mark and Jeff.
 Davis performed almost continuously and spent little time with his wife.
-They divorced in 1968 after Davis admitted to having had an affair with singer Lola Falana.
-After his marriage imploded, Davis turned to alcohol and "found solace in drugs, particularly cocaine and amyl nitrite, and experimented briefly with Satanism and pornography".
+They divorced in 1968 after Davis admitted to an affair with singer Lola Falana.

 In 1968, Davis started dating Altovise Gore, a dancer in Golden Boy.
-They were married on May 11, 1970, by Reverend Jesse Jackson and adopted a son, Manny, in 1989.
-Davis and Gore remained married until his death in 1990.
+They were married on May 11, 1970, by Jesse Jackson and adopted a son, Manny, in 1989.
+They remained married until his death in 1990.
+Toward the end of their marriage, Altovise Davis was sharing her mansion with Davis' girlfriend.